UO-CIS211/Agenda/docs/HOWTO.md

 We'll ignore the tests of the Agenda class for now and focus on completing the Appt class.
-In the test suite we can see that TestAppt is usng a function in `appt_io.py` to create an
+In the test suite we can see that `TestAppt` is usng a function in `appt_io.py` to create an
 `Appt` object from a string.
 The function in
 `appt_io` in turn calls the constructor of
 `Appt`, which is the class we need to write.
-The call in `parse_appt` uses some functions that are probably unfamiliar to build the arguments to the constructor, but we don't need to puzzle that out; we can see from the call
+The call in `parse_appt` uses some functions that may be unfamiliar to build the arguments to the constructor, but we don't need to puzzle that out; we can see from the call